roxanayahyaabadi/GazeTGGNet/README.md

 Please run `TGGNET_GazeCapture.py` code for training and testing the proposed TGGNet on Gazecapture.
 The test scale is normal Euclidean.
 To convert it back to real scale (centimeter), run `RealScale_GazeCapture.py`.

 # Demo
-## API web-based demo:

-Please go to `Demo/api/api.py` and change the path of the input video.

-Then run it.
-You will see the web page open and be prompted to upload your test input video.
-Since the model is trained on the GazeCapture dataset, recording your video using an iPhone in portrait mode is recommended for better performance.

-## API only code-based demo:

 Change the `input_video_path` to match the input video's path.